Aloe Vera Leaves Not Plump? How to Get Thick Aloe Vera Leaves

 Make sure that the plant gets a minimum of 3-4 hours of direct sun every day.

-3. Avoid Small Pot
+3. Avoid a Really Small Pot

 Growing aloe in a tiny pot will make the leaves small and skinny.
-It will also urge the plant to grow more pups rather than diverting its energy into growing plumpy leaves.
+It will also urge the plant to grow more pups rather than diverting its energy into growing plenty plumpy leaves.
 Make sure to use a pot that is one size bigger than the plant.

 4. Not Using the Right Growing Medium